Evolutionary Game Theory: Hawks vs Doves

 meets hawk meets dove

-if Hawk V/2 - C/2 V
+if Hawk (V - C) / 2 V

-if Dove 0 V/2
+if Dove 0 V / 2

-The resource has a value V, and the damage from losing a fight has a cost C. The payoff matrix shows, for any single encounter:
+These four possible outcomes.
+To makes this all quantifiable, suppose the resource has a value V, and the damage from losing a fight has a cost C. The payoff matrix shows, for any single encounter:

-Figures © 2019 Sætre & Ravinet & © 2025 Wikipedia; Text material after Wikipeida © 2025 by Steven M. Carr
+Figures © 2019 Sætre & Ravinet & © 2025 Wikipedia; Text material after Wikipedia © 2025 by Steven M. Carr